HrushikeshSurkar/JavaScript_Tutorial/README.md

 }
 ```

-# For Loop
+## For Loop

-The for loop in JavaScript is a powerful construct used to iterate over a range of values or elements.
+> The for loop in JavaScript is a powerful construct used to iterate over a range of values or elements.
 Here's how it works:

+**Example**

 ```javascript
 for (initialization; condition; increment) {